guptanirman11/Twitter_fixing_parallel/README.md

 # Project 2: A Simple Twitter Client/Server System
+[Worked on the project from September 2023 to December 2023]

 This project is intended to the use and implementation of parallel data structures using low-level primitives.